hannibunny/orbook/objectrecogniton/recognition/objectrecognition.md

 **Encoding:**
 In the encoding phase a new vector $p$ (point) must be assigned to it's closest cluster-center (visual word).
-In the hierearchical tree of visual words, in the first iteration the distance between $p$ and $k$ cluster-enters must be determined and the closest is selected.
+In the hierearchical tree of visual words, in the first iteration the distance between $p$ and $k$ cluster-centers must be determined and the closest is selected.
 In the next iteration again only $k$ distances must be determined and compared- the distances between $p$ and the $k$ cluster centers of the subregion, which has been found in the previous iteration.
-In total, far fewer distances must calculated and compared, than in the encoding phase w.r.t. a flat set of visual words.
+In total, far fewer distances must be calculated and compared, than in the encoding phase w.r.t. a flat set of visual words.

 ```{figure} https://maucher.home.hdm-stuttgart.de/Pics/vocabTreeRecognition.PNG